Directed Graph Hashing: Background

 \section{Background}

-Understanding the graph hashing algorithm requires some background in basic graph theory.
+Understanding the graph hashing algorithms presented in this paper requires some background in basic graph theory.
 The algorithm heavily utilizes analysis of the strongly connected components of a directed graph as well as the induced partition subgraph, known as the condensation graph.
 A \textit{strongly connected component} of a graph is a maximal set of vertices such that there exists a path in the graph between any two vertices within the strongly connected component.
 A graph can contain many strongly connected components (SCCs).

 A \textit{condensation graph} is formed by contracting strongly connected components into single nodes, and it is acyclic by construction.
 Figure \ref{fig:condensation} shows a graphical illustration of strongly connected components as well as the condensation graph.